Am I eligible?

 I’m ready.
 What’s next?

-If you meet all the requirements listed above, you can request an application and register for your two required classes.
+If you meet all the requirements listed above, you can register for your two required classes:

 When contacting Tacoma/Pierce County Habitat for Humanity by email or phone, do not share vital personal information (e.g., annual income, pay rate, credit score, family size, employment history, or information relating to a lender application).